 Daniel Hill is pastor of River City Community Church, a vibrant, multiethnic church in the Humboldt Park neighborhood of Chicago, Illinois, with a vision that focuses on worship, reconciliation, and neighborhood development.
 Since their founding in 2003, the congregation has longed to see increased spiritual renewal as well as social and economic justice in both their city and world, demonstrating compassion and alleviating poverty as tangible expressions of the kingdom of God.
 Daniel is the author of White Awake and 10:10—Life to the Fullest.
 He is married to Elizabeth Arnott-Hill and father to Xander and Gabriella.

 Adam leads CovEnterprises, a social enterprise initiative, for Love Mercy Do Justice and the ECC.
 In this role, he focuses on equipping and resourcing Covenant congregations toward tangible and sustainable expressions of justice in their local communities.
 He is also the founder of Jubilee Ventures, an economic incubator in South Bend, Indiana.
-He has previous ministry experience in the local church, community development nonprofit, and higher education settings.
+He has previous ministry experience in the local church, community development nonprofit, and higher education settings, and is the author of Becoming a Just Church: Cultivating Communities of God's Shalom.
 He lives in South Bend, Indiana, with his wife, Ann, and their three children.